ericotoscano/ecdsa-node/README.md

 <summary>LICENSE</summary>
 <br>

-Arquivo com o texto da licença _open source_ do projeto.
+File with the text of the project's _open source_ license.
 <br>
 </details>